 Once you have created your portfolio, you’re ready to start hunting down some freelance writing gigs!

 The Best Freelance Writing Websites – Finding Freelance Work Online

-I’m going to list a few of the best freelancing job boards and websites, as well as some benefits each platform presents.
+I’m going to list a few of the best freelancing job boards and methods to find freelance writing jobs, as well as some benefits each platform presents.